joshbegley/nyt-latest/README.md

 `Ashley R.T.
 Yergens’s “Surrogate,” premiering at New York Live Arts this week, explores how trans men experience pregnancy and I.V.F.`\
 https://nytimes.com/2024/06/12/arts/dance/ashley-r-t-yergens-surrogate.html

-**Anti-Zionist Graffiti Splashed on Homes of Brooklyn Museum Officials**\
+**Vandals Splash Graffiti on Homes of Jewish Leaders of Brooklyn Museum**\
-`The homes of the officials, who are Jewish, were vandalized with red paint, and a banner at the museum director’s building called her a “white supremacist” Zionist.`\
+`The homes of the officials were vandalized with red paint, and a banner at the museum director’s building called her a “white supremacist” Zionist.`\
 https://nytimes.com/2024/06/12/nyregion/anti-zionist-graffiti-jewish-museum-officials.html

 **Usher Lives Out a Childhood Dream at the Apollo**\